MonashBioinformaticsPlatform/SNAP-TB/README.md

             - `household.py`
             - `model.py`
             - `test.py`
-    - Would be useful if it was eventually changed use either standard Random or Numpy's random.
+    - Would be useful if it was eventually changed use all either standard Random or Numpy's random.